Voice Messages

 @agentor@teammentions - Mention sanitization - Mentions of agents or teams not available in the current room have their

-@stripped so the responder is not falsely targeted - Command patterns - Identifies and formats
+@stripped so the responder is not falsely targeted - Command preservation - Never invents or rewrites spoken text into

-- Smart formatting - Handles speech recognition errors and natural language variations
+!commandsyntax - Smart formatting - Handles light speech-recognition errors and natural-language variations

 Intelligence Model

-The intelligence model processes raw transcriptions to recognize commands, agent names, and team names:
+The intelligence model processes raw transcriptions to normalize agent and team mentions plus light ASR errors:

-You can specify a different model for faster or more accurate command recognition.
+You can specify a different model for faster or more accurate transcript normalization.

 How It Works